Back to GEOMETRY GARRET

 I regret that unlike Paul Halmos (1916-2006), I never developed the habit of taking a snapshot of every mathematician I met.
 As a consequence, I don't have a photo of Michael Goldberg.
 If someone will send me one, I'll gladly post it.

-My interest in roundest polyhedra was kindled in 1972 when I first saw Victor Klee's two films, 'Shapes of the Future — Some Unsolved Problems in Geometry'.
-Afterwards Prof. Klee gave me copies of his filmscript booklets.
-With the permission of the Mathematical Association of America, I am posting here both Part I: Two Dimensions and Part II: Three Dimensions.
-I have recently arranged to have digital copies made of both of these films, which I will upload to a web site, with a link inserted here.
+My interest in roundest polyhedra was kindled in 1972 when I first saw the late Victor Klee's two films, 'Shapes of the Future — Some Unsolved Problems in Geometry'.
+Afterwards Prof. Klee (1925-2007) gave me copies of his filmscript booklets, Part I: Two Dimensions and Part II: Three Dimensions.
+With the permission of the Mathematical Association of America, I have made digital copies of both of these films and uploaded them to YouTube:

 I met Michael Goldberg several times in the late sixties at AMS meetings.
 We talked mostly about minimal surfaces and Voronoi polyhedra.
-Unfortunately he never mentioned his 1934 article, 'The Isoperimetric Problem for Polyhedra'.
+Like Victor Klee, Michael was a modest man.
+Unfortunately he never mentioned to me that he'd written a groundbreaking article in 1934, 'The Isoperimetric Problem for Polyhedra'.
 I regret that by the time (1972) I had become interested in this subject, he had already 'shuffled off this mortal coil'.

 The roundest polyhedron question for R3 is: